Michal Kašpárek

 (film, sometimes derogatory) A stock female character, typically characterized as a bubbly, quirky free spirit, whose main purpose within a narrative is to teach a young male protagonist to embrace the mysteries and adventures of life. [from 2007] ¶ Coined by the American film and music critic Nathan Rabin (born 1976) in a 2007 review of Elizabethtown (2005) to describe the character Claire Colburn played by Kirsten Dunst: see the quotation. (en.wiktionary.org)

-Navel-gazing or omphaloskepsis is the contemplation of one’s navel as an aid to meditation. (en.wikipedia.org)
+Navel-gazing is the contemplation of one's navel as an aid to meditation.
+The word omphaloskepsis derives from the Ancient Greek words ὀμφᾰλός (omphalós, lit. 'navel') and σκέψῐς (sképsis, lit. 'viewing, examination, speculation'). (en.wikipedia.org)

 necropolitics